 Currently, 103 GNSS CORS are being operated by various institutes/centers in Korea.
 Among them, 45 stations are operated by NGII whose mission is to provide the coordinates of the national control points.
 The GNSS CORS of NGII have been operated since March 1995 to investigate the crustal motion of Korea and its vicinity so that precise position could be determined.
-The stations are equipped with TRIMBLE dual frequency receivers and the data is processed by Bernese which determines the position of GNSS receivers with precision about 20ppb and 60 ppb for horizontal and vertical, respectively.
+The stations are equipped with TRIMBLE dual frequency receivers and the data is processed by Bernese which determines the position of GNSS receivers with precision about 20 ppb and 60 ppb for horizontal and vertical, respectively.
 The CORS observation is made on 1 second data interval, but the 30 seconds data is opened to public.
-Figure 3 shows the current configuration of GNSS CORS network in NGII.
+Figure 3 shows the current configuration of GNSS CORS network in Korea.
+It should be noted that other institutions and organizations also established CORS for their own purposes.
 The coordinates of the GNSS CORS in KGD 2002 were determined on the epoch of 2002.0 by processing five days of observation from the end of year 2001 to the beginning of year 2002 using Bernese.
 Now, the GNSS CORS of NGII is served as the first order control points in KGD 2002.

 Figure 3.
-GNSS CORS Network managed by NGII
+GNSS CORS Network in Korea